- If you want to dual boot Windows 11 and Windows 7, note from the start that the new OS requires a TPM to work.

 This might be the right time to consider Windows 11, but you should know that upgrading to Windows 11 from Windows 7 will require a clean install.

 How can I set the default operating system if I use dual boot?

 - Press Windows Key + R and enter msconfig.
 Press Enter.

 - Select the operating system that you want to use as default and click the Set as default button.

 - Now click Apply and OK to save changes.

 - After doing that, you’ll always boot to the default operating system.

-We hope that you found this guide informative and that you managed to dual boot Windows 11 and Windows 7 without any problems on your PC.
+We hope you found this guide informative and managed to dual boot Windows 11 and Windows 7 without any problems on your PC.

 Keep in mind that Windows 7 isn’t supported anymore, and you shouldn’t use it as your everyday operating system, but you can enjoy it in dual boot mode, especially if you want it to run older applications or games.